RSDKModding/Sonic-Mania-Decompilation/README.md

 TargetVersion=5
 ```

-### Q: I found a bug/I have a feature request!
+### Q: I found a bug!
-A: Submit an issue in the issues tab and we _might_ fix it in the main branch.
-Don't expect any major future releases, however.
+A: Submit an issue in the Issues tab and we might look into it.
+Keep in mind that this is a decompilation, so bugs that exist in official releases will most likely not be fixed here.

 ### Q: Will you do a decompilation for Sonic CD (2011) and/or Sonic 1/2 (2013)?
 A: I already have!
-You can find Sonic CD [here](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation) and Sonic 1/2 [here](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation).
+You can find Sonic CD [here](https://github.com/RSDKModding/RSDKv3-Decompilation) and Sonic 1/2 [here](https://github.com/RSDKModding/RSDKv4-Decompilation).

 ### Q: Are there anymore decompilation projects in the works, such as Sonic Origins/Sonic 3 & Knuckles?
 A: Absolutely not.
 This project took about 1 and a half years to do, and doing Sonic 3 & Knuckles would take equally as long, if not longer, as it's not only larger in scope, but Origins' hybrid codebase makes it harder to read.
 Between our other decompilation projects and this one, we're done with decompiling, at least for the time being.
 We would also like to expand our horizons beyond Sonic going forward, and we don't wish to spend forever just playing catchup with Sega's official releases.
 Please do not expect any more decompilations from us, Sonic or otherwise!